-Those who know and love amaryllis bulbs will understand why the flowering plant's name is derived from amaryss, the Greek word for "sparkle."
+Those who know and love amaryllis (Hippaestrum spp.) bulbs will understand why the flowering plant's name is derived from amaryss, the Greek word for "sparkle."
 If you are just getting started with the bulb plants, you are in for a treat.
 The enormous, trumpet-shaped amaryllis flowers light up your garden or your home with their long-lasting, gorgeous blossoms.
 Exactly how long does an amaryllis plant bloom?
 It all depends on the cultivar, the care and the setting.

 All About Amaryllis